 - 1 TBSP curry powder

-- 2 TBSP soy sauce
+- 2 TBSP soy sauce or tamari

 - 8 oz mushrooms sliced

-- 1 zucchini chopped into half moons
+- 1 zucchini sliced into half moons

 - 1 bunch cilantro chopped, for soup and garnish